3eboo/covid-etll/Readme.md

   that I tried to use in that case, this for some reason didn't work!
 However, running with [local agent](https://docs.prefect.io/api/latest/run_configs.html#localrun) is the methodology I ended up using.

-* Additionally, I am unfortunate that the owners of owid/covid-19-data repo ve removed the variant dataset that I was using to do the task!
+* Additionally, the owners of owid/covid-19-data repo ve removed the variant dataset that I was using to do the aggregate!
-  However the application works so if you have any version of variants' dataset downloaded you can test with, just change the path of `variant_url` parameter to its path!
+  However the aggrtegation part of application works so if you have any version of variants' dataset downloaded you can test with, just change the path of `variant_url` parameter to its path!

 ### Project setup and Requirements to run our prefect flow: